 The status of mobile donations in Egypt

 “The culture of giving is still strong in Egypt.
 People are giving to charity even when they are making ends meet.
-Fewer people donated last year but those who actually did gave more.
+Fewer people donated last year, but those who did gave more.
 Those who are capable of donating were more conscious of the impact of tougher economic conditions and have done more to support others,” said Sherif Radi, Chief Operating Officer of TA Telecom.

 Civil society heroes

 “Egypt’s well-being relies heavily on the work of civil society heroes who are working on multiple fronts around the clock to help in combating Hepatitis C, treating cancer and other diseases, eliminating poverty, or eradicating illiteracy.
-Tech companies have a pivotal role to play in empowering NGOs through building innovative, faster and cheaper fundraising tools,” Radi added.
+Tech companies have a pivotal role to play in empowering NGOs through building innovative, faster, and cheaper fundraising tools,” Radi added.

-Mobile donations continue to hold
+Mobile donations in Egypt continue to hold

 “The slight drop in donations is not that significant given the price increase, which affected NGOs working on health, education, poverty, disability, and people in debt.
 It only costs EGP 5 to donate to charity through mobile.
 Still, people are aware that this simple amount is causing a ripple effect, generating millions for Egyptian charities who are in desperate need of such help,” said Maissera Ellaithy, who heads MegaKheir at TA Telecom.